samckittrick/ScottsTestRepo/README.md

 This is something I added in the official repo

 This is something I added in the official repo a second time.

+This is something I added in the official repo a third time.